cs1302uga/cs1302-ce02/README.md

    Read the output of the `submit` command very carefuly.
 If there is an error while submitting, then it will displayed in that output.
-Additionally, if successful, the `submit` command creates a new regular file in the directory you submitted with a `rec` that serves as a receipt of your submission.
+Additionally, if successful, the `submit` command creates a new receipt file in the directory you submitted.
+The receipt file begins with `rec` and contains a detailed list of all files that were successfully submitted.
+Look through the contents of the `rec` file and always remember to keep that file in case there is an issue with your submission.

    Note: You must be on Nike to submit.